AmericanCouncils/secure-ng-resource/README.md

 ]);
 ```

-You can use this session with secureResource, which is just a wrapper around
+Then you can use this session with secureResource, which is just a wrapper around
 [ngResource](http://docs.angularjs.org/api/ngResource.$resource):
 ```js
 // app/scripts/controllers/things.js